surf20/surf20.github.io/_posts/2022-02-02-my-first-post.md

 date: 2022-02-02
 last_modified_at: 2022-02-02
 ---
-Hello world
+#Hello world
+##intro
 This is my fist __Github blog__ in my life.
 Main purpose of this blog is to unforget everything I've learnt for IT informaiton!!
 Hopefully it works.
+##my background
+My education: Wageningen University
+Specialisation: Greenhouse Horticulture

+#My goal
+##intro
+my main goal of this Blog will help me understand things I see in regards to IT.